the tax implication in the property settlement of a separating couple

 Divorce and separation of couples is a complex procedure.
 It entails different tolls on the family including the emotional and financial stress that they must endure.
 Financial expenses vary according to the procedure and method that the parties will choose.
 The least expensive of all is by means of amicable settlement.
 However, the tax implication in all of this is a constant figure.

 The Family Home is one of the assets that need to be settled in a divorce procedure.
-The division of a family home can be effected by selling it and dividing the proceeds thereof between the spouses after taking into account the need of child support.
+The division of a family home can be affected by selling it and dividing the proceeds thereof between the spouses after taking into account the need for child support.
 Transferring a family home to another individual entails payment of Capital Gains Tax (CGT).
-However this depends on the how the property was used and maintained before and after the separation of the couple.
+However, this depends on the how the property was used and maintained before and after the separation of the couple.

 However, if the recipient of the family home has another residence elsewhere and only uses the property to generate revenue (like renting it out to other persons) the said family home is not covered by the exemption from Capital Gains Tax.
 The tax levied against the property will be computed based on the market value when it generated revenue for the recipient.
 It will no longer be treated as a Family Home exempted from tax.
 It will be an additional asset to the recipient and will be taxed accordingly.

-A roll over relief for transfer of assets between spouses is also accorded by law.
-Under this tax principle, if a former spouse transfer an asset with a tax attribute to another spouse, the transferee will retain the asset with its previous tax attribute.
+A rollover relief for transfer of assets between spouses is also accorded by law.
+Under this tax principle, if a former spouse transfers an asset with a tax attribute to another spouse, the transferee will retain the asset with its previous tax attribute.
 It simply means that the tax liability of the asset is transferred to the transferee.
 Superannuation and the splitting of superannuation are taxed differently.
-Capital gains tax will not apply to these, however roll over relief can apply to superannuation and the splitting thereof.
+Capital gains tax will not apply to these, however, roll over relief can apply to superannuation and the splitting thereof.

 Thus it is important for the spouses to have an open communication in dividing and settling their properties and assets.
-They should not be hostile with one another and settle which mode of property settlement can provide them the least expenses.
+They should not be hostile to one another and settle which mode of property settlement can provide them with the least expenses.